 Concentration of risk

 The Credit Union has an exposure to groupings of individual loans which concentrate risk and create exposure to particular segments.

-All member loans are with members located in and around Cranbrook, British Columbia.
+The majority of member loans are with members located in and around the East Kootenay region of British Columbia.